Preserving paintings and frames

 - Unvarnished paint surfaces, especially acrylic paint, attract and absorb dust, becoming engrained, sometimes irreversibly.

-Wood is everywhere in paintings - in the stretchers, strainers, frames and panel supports.
-All of this wood is susceptible to woodworm, which you will notice by the presence of frass, a fine, sawdust-like debris.
+Wood is everywhere in paintings – in the stretchers, strainers, frames, and panel supports.
+All wood is susceptible to woodworm, which you’ll notice by the presence of frass, a fine, sawdust-like debris.

 When tackling woodworm, remember: